notlibrary/obsidian-adamantine-pick/src/story.md

-In fact it doesn't even rely neither on the contents of user notes nor the daemonic nature of continuous software note taking process operation which in turn only makes it even cooler It somethat promotes situation awareness mental clarity and tactical thinking whatever it is
+In fact it doesn't even rely neither on the contents of user notes nor the daemonic nature of continuous software note taking process operation which in turn only makes it even cooler It somethat promotes situational awareness mental clarity and tactical thinking whatever it is

 P.S.
 What's the difference between noticer giver taker picker and the graph?
 None